 The basic flame structure is illustrated in Fig. 1.
 Fig. 1(a) illustrates the three dimensional structure and frame (b) shows a slice through the center of the domain.
-For the discussion and analysis here, we will focus on the central core ( $r \leq 2.5$ cm) of the domain.
+For the discussion and analysis here, we will focus on the central core ($r \le 2.5 \text{cm}$) of the domain.
 In Fig. 2 we show images of T, and mole fractions of OH, NO and N2O over the region indicated by the white box in Fig. 1.
 The mole fraction of OH provides a marker to show where the flame is burning intensely.
 The range of values observed here are almost 5 times the peak in a $\phi = 0.37$ flat laminar flame.
-The post-flame gas downstream of these intense burning regions shows temperatures reaching as high as 1730K, well in excess of the adiabatic flame temperature, 1352 K for this fuel mixture.
-These superadiabatic temperatures are a result of the interplay of turbulence and high fuel diffusivity that leads to enhanced burning in regions of positive curvature.
+Regions in post-flame downstream of these intense burning regions show temperatures reaching as high as 1730K, well in excess of the adiabatic flame temperature of 1352.
 In these high temperature regions we observe enhanced concentrations of both NO and N2O.
 In the case of NO, the enhancement is fairly dramatic with peak values in excess of 10 times the laminar value.
-The behavior of N2O is considerably less dramatic, showing only a 25% increase over the laminar flame values.
+The behavior of N2O is considerably less dramatic, showing only a 25% increase over the laminar flame

-To obtain a sense of the impact of the enhanced burning on overall emissions, we compute horizonal averages of T and mole fractions of NO and N2O over the burner core.
+To obtain a sense of the impact of the enhanced burning on overall emissions, we compute horizonal averages of T and mole fractions of NO and N_2O over the burner core.
 Fig. 3 shows those averages plotted as a function of height above the burner.
-The average temperature rises through the flame brush over approximately 1.8 cm to a value slightly higher than the adiabatic flame temperature.
-NO and N2O rise to values of 0.9 and 0.7 parts per million respectively.
-The asympototic level of NO is similar to the floor observed at higher pressure in [2].
-The behavior of N2O is similar to what was observed in [15]; however, at the higher turbulence levels here the average NO level has more than doubled.
+The averge temperature rises through the flame brush over approximately 1.8cm to a value slightly higher than the adiabatic flame temperature.
+NO and N_2O rise to values of 0.9 and 0.7 parts per million respectively.
+The asymptotic level of NO is similar to the floor observed at higher pressure in [2].
+The behavior of N_2O is similar to what was observed in [13]; however, at the higher turbulence levels here the average NO level has more than doubled.